Go to the first, previous, next, last section, table of contents.

 This is the same as having commands on seperate lines, i.e. terminated by a newline.

-The return status is the exit status of the last command executed.
+The status is that of the last command executed.

 &

-The standard input for asynchronous commands is /dev/null in the absence of any explicit redirections.
+The standard input for asynchronous commands is /dev/null by default.

 Compound Commands